speechbrain/benchmarks/benchmarks/SSL_benchmark/README.md

   note={arXiv:2106.04624}
 }
 ```
-If you use these benchmarking approaches, please cite :
+If you use this benchmark, please cite :

 ```bibtex
 @article{zaiem2023speech,